cornerstonejs/cornerstoneTools/docs/latest/anatomy-of-a-tool/configuration.md

 ### Common Configuration Options

+TODO: Create a property on base tool that is a string list of all configuration options used internally by the tool?
+Then maintain a list here that denotes what each property is used for?

 | Option                      | Mouse | Touch | Annotation | Brush |
 | --------------------------- | :---: | :---: | :--------: | :---: |
 | `mouseButtonMask`           |   x   |       |            |       |